dargueta/unicorn-lua/README.rst

 Lua bindings for the `Unicorn CPU Emulator`_.

-I'm currently testing this on vanilla Lua 5.1 - 5.4, and LuaJIT 2.0 on both Linux and OSX.
+I'm currently testing this on vanilla Lua 5.1 - 5.4, LuaJIT 2.0, and LuaJIT 2.1 on
+both Linux and MacOS.

 License Change
 --------------